tusharmath/observable-air/README.md

 3. **Performance:** Air is significantly faster than Rx, benchmarks coming up soon.

-4. **Scheduler:** Instead of passing schedulers as an optional argument to each operator while testing, in Air the `Scheduler` is passed once at the time of subscription and is automatically shared with operator that its dependant on.
+4. **Virtual Time:** In Rx `VirtualTimeScheduler` is passed as an argument to each operator, in Air the `TestScheduler` is passed once at the time of subscription and is internally shared up the chain of its parent operators or sources.

  [ramda]:   http://ramdajs.com/docs/

+## Sources and operators
+**Sources:** are the functions that emit values, such as — `fromDOM(document, 'click)`,  which emits a `ClickEvent` as a part of the stream.
+Other sources can be — `interval(1000)` which will emit a value every `1000ms`.

+**Operators:** These are functions that take in one or more streams as arguments and returns a another stream as a result.
+For Eg — `map(x => x + 1, a$)`.
+Here `map` takes in an *iterator* that increments each value emitted in the stream `a$` and returns a new stream containing the incremented values.